American Hairless Terrier

 Unique facts and fascinating details

-• The American Hairless Terrier is the only hairless breed that does not have missing teeth associated with the hairless gene.
+- The American Hairless Terrier is the only hairless breed that does not carry the gene for dental abnormalities associated with other hairless dogs.

 Frequently Asked Questions